testit-tms/api-client-golang/docs/SharedStepReferenceSectionModel.md

 ### NewSharedStepReferenceSectionModel

-`func NewSharedStepReferenceSectionModel(id string, hasThisSharedStepAsPrecondition bool, hasThisSharedStepAsPostcondition bool, createdById string, isDeleted bool, ) *SharedStepReferenceSectionModel`
+`func NewSharedStepReferenceSectionModel(id string, name string, hasThisSharedStepAsPrecondition bool, hasThisSharedStepAsPostcondition bool, createdById string, isDeleted bool, ) *SharedStepReferenceSectionModel`

 NewSharedStepReferenceSectionModel instantiates a new SharedStepReferenceSectionModel object This constructor will assign default values to properties that have it defined,